 There is something outside pressing the windows, aching to enter.
 It has allure, but I don’t relent.
 Nevertheless, it impinges on my space.
-The little room feels smaller than usual.

 Maybe it is the noise.
 Tap.
 Tap.
 Tap.
 A thousand, a million taps at once.
 The language of water.
 A language of nuance, dense with taps of urgency and supple desire.